-Royal Society Te Apārangi Wellington Branch Postgraduate Scholarships
+Royal Society Te Apārangi Wellington Branch Postgraduate Scholarships for 2025

 Need funds to support your Ph.D research?
 The Wellington Branch of the Royal Society Te Apārangi offers one or more $500 scholarships to support postgraduate student research and researchers in Wellington.
 There is no restriction on how the funds may be spent, other than they support the student’s postgraduate work.
-The Scholarship will be awarded on the basis of merit.
+The Scholarship will be awarded on the basis of meritand financial need.
 Additional funds may be approved in particularly deserving cases.

 Please send your application to the Secretary at this link:

-. . . by Friday 16 August 2024.
-Recipients will be notified in late August 2024.
+. . . by Friday 5 September 2025.
+Recipients will be notified in late September 2025.

 Application Details